 In 2002 Ron introduced his first product, The Europa Tent, a 33 oz single-walled silnylon shelter.
 The backpacking community began to embrace the lightweight backpacking ethic, and soon other Six Moon Designs products followed.

 The release of innovative products like the Gatewood Cape, a combination poncho/shelter system, and the Starlite Pack, a pioneering frame-less pack with a large carrying capacity, set the bar for affordable, durable and lightweight backpacking gear.

-Ron continues to hike hundreds of miles every year, not only testing new ideas, but refining and improving Six Moon Designs’ products, most recently working with designer Brian Frankle on a redesign of the entire pack line.
+Ron continues to hike hundreds of miles every year, not only testing new ideas, but refining and improving Six Moon Designs’ products.

 Brandon Moak has been an integral part of the Six Moon Designs team from an early age.
 From his first backpacking trip into Jefferson Park at the base of Mt.
 Jefferson at age six, to helping his dad in the early days of SMD seam seal tents and packs, Brandon truly knows the business inside and out.